 Now, regarding today’s topic, some foods are more endearing than others.
 For instance, lentils can be stored for at least 5 years.
 On the other hand, rice, if deposited in a proper environment, can last for 30 years if not more.
 This is why I’ve always pushed for smart stockpiling, aka buying only those stuff with a very long shelf life that could, theoretically, last forever.

 This is not something new under the sun.
 In fact, if you remember your history lessons when Carter and Lord Carnarvon popped open Tut’s tomb, they found perfectly edible food stored inside wax-sealed angoras.
-And it’s not the only example – the Chinese did and even the Mayans.
-So, what are these wonder-foods that can be kept for decades at an end in the pantry before going rotten?
+And it’s not the only example – the Chinese and even the Mayans.
+So, what are these wonder foods that can be kept for decades at an end in the pantry before going rotten?
 Stick around to find out.

 Packs with flavonoids and tons of other nutrients, carrots are excellent for stews, broths, and even by themselves.
 What most people don’t know is that those bright-orange wonders can be stored for decades.
 Dehydrated carrots have a shelf life of 25 years or even more.
-The trick is to place them in air-tight containers right after removing all the water as to minimize the contact with the air.
+The trick is to place them in air-tight containers right after removing all the water to minimize contact with the air.
 I recently found out that it’s way easier to remove the water if you chop them into small pieces.